Chapter 1 Week 1

 To install data analysis toolpak, click on the ‘File’ tab, and click on ‘Options’:

-If you are confused, see here for instructions how to get this.
+If you are confused, see here for instructions on how to get this.
 You can find the instructions for Mac here.
-Once you have successfully installed the data analysis toolpack, it will appear.
+Once you have successfully installed the data analysis toolpak, it will appear.

 And that’s it - you are now set up!
 Excellent!